-Sexual Violence and Sexual Harassment between Children/Peer on peer abuse
+Sexual Violence and Sexual Harassment between Children/Child on child abuse

-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include, but may not be limited to:

 - bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.